 Whilst wealthy countries should cover the cost themselves, donations should be made for developing countries to implement the eCITES BaseSolution; such donations can be made available via the World Bank’s Global Wildlife Program.

-As my local MP, I request that you seek support from our government and the responsible department to implement the eCITES BaseSolution not only in our own country, but across all CITES signatory parties by the next CITES Conference of the Parties, held in Costa Rica in 2022.
+As my local MP, I request that you seek support from our government and the responsible department to implement the eCITES BaseSolution not only in our own country, but across all CITES signatory parties by the next CITES Conference of the Parties in 2025.

 As part of this support, and to ensure that implementation occurs with the urgency needed – given an electronic permit system has been discussed for nearly a decade without any progress – any signatory party that refuses to implement the eCITES BaseSolution or wants to implement an electronic permit system of their own design, which is not considered to be as secure, and so is less trustworthy, must have trade restrictions imposed, this may take the form of reduced export and/or import quotas.

-In not modernising this CITES permit and trade monitoring system in over 44 years, we as a signatory, have let down the world’s precious wildlife and the natural world more broadly.
+In not modernising this CITES permit and trade monitoring system in nearly 50 years, we as a signatory, have let down the world’s precious wildlife and the natural world more broadly.
 This needs to change, urgently, by closing the loopholes that this obsolete permit system provides to traffickers.

 I look forward to a response addressing the precise points raised above.
 Please note I am not interested in a response consisting of banal statements about the government’s current commitment to tackling the illegal wildlife trade.